Shiatsu - Acupressure - Massage - Reiki

 What's all this "qi" stuff?
 Does it really work?

-The simple analogy I like to use is that if you talk to a physicist about sound, you'll hear about pressure waves and frequency and vibrational nodes and anti-nodes; if you talk to a musician, you'll hear about intervals and scales and harmony.
+The analogy I like to use is that if you talk to a physicist about sound, you'll hear about pressure waves and frequency and vibrational nodes and anti-nodes; if you talk to a musician, you'll hear about intervals and scales and harmony.
 Different models, different ways of thinking, can be used to work with the same phenomena.

-It is unfortunate that when some people first encounter the theory of Chinese Medicine behind Asian Bodywork Therapy, they immediately dismiss ABT as incompatible with modern scientific knowledge.
+It is unfortunate that when some people encounter the theory of Chinese Medicine behind Asian Bodywork Therapy, they immediately dismiss ABT as incompatible with modern scientific knowledge.
 This is an error in two ways: it confuses the question of "Does it work?" with "How does it work?", and it misrepresents the nature of Chinese medical theory.

 Does it really work?